 When to Seek Professional Help

 If you’re anxious frequently and find yourself becoming nauseous more often than not, it is important to seek help.
 A therapist can help you identify techniques to decrease your anxiety and improve your wellbeing.
-Using a free online directory, you can find a therapist by location, expertise, price, etc. Once the therapist is chosen, they can help identify the best form of treatment to employ moving forward.
+Using a free online directory, you can begin the process of finding a therapist by location, expertise, price, etc. Once the therapist is chosen, they can help identify the best form of treatment to employ moving forward.

 Therapy for Anxiety